 Illinois’ laws on driving and alcohol are confusing, especially for those who have lived out of state in the past.
 Because each state has its own rules regarding alcohol.
 For example, in Illinois, it’s illegal to drive with an open container of alcoholic liquor.
 Illinois is one of 40 states that have such laws, various other states don’t have open container laws at all.

-The criminal defense attorneys at Illinois Traffic Lawyers offer legal representation to clients charged with Illegal Transportation of Alcohol in Cook County, Kane County, Kendall County, Lake County, Will County, DuPage County, and throughout Illinois.
+The criminal defense attorneys at Chicago Traffic Lawyers offer legal representation to clients charged with Illegal Transportation of Alcohol in Cook County, Kane County, Kendall County, Lake County, Will County, DuPage County, and throughout Illinois.
 Illegal transportation of alcohol is also referred to as the ‘open alcohol law’ or ‘open container law’.
 Our driver defense team can help you with any open container offense that you may be facing.
 To schedule a free initial consultation, contact our criminal defense law firm today at (708) 465-1040, or chat with us online to learn how we can help.

 Table of Contents

 What is the Open Container Law in Illinois?

 According to the Illinois open container law, it’s illegal to have an open can or bottle of alcohol in the passenger section of a motor vehicle that’s being operated on a public highway.
 The only exception to this law is if the alcohol is in its original container and the seal is unbroken.
 This means you can’t have alcoholic liquor in an open bottle, a cup, an open can, or any other open container in your car.
 In Illinois, that’s Illegal Transportation of Alcohol even if you have consumed none of the alcohol.

 It’s essential to note that you must be on a “public highway,” including a road or interstate.
 This doesn’t include having an open bottle or can in a private parking lot.
 The passenger section includes the driver, the passengers in the back seat area, and the passenger in the front area.